Skip to content

 Answered from the current directory snapshot — listings are self-reported and may change.

-No SANCROX clinics are currently listed as taking new patients.
+No Sancrox clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Yes — 1 of the 1 listed SANCROX clinics are NDIS-aware.
+Yes — 1 of the 1 listed Sancrox clinics are listed as accepting NDIS funding.

 Listings here are self-reported and sourced from public registers; check directly with the clinic before relying on availability.